Museum of London Docklands review

-The first thing you'll learn about is the building itself: what it was, what it was used for -- it's just a little exhibition of hooks and trolleys and baskets really, not very interesting, but the room is quite atmospheric.
+The first thing you'll learn about is the building itself: what it was, what it was used for -- it's just a little exhibition of hooks and trolleys and baskets really, but the room is quite atmospheric.
 You can hear a few creaks and seagulls through the speakers, and they've got some black and white movies projected onto the wooden walls with dirty-faced dockers lugging sacks and bags off the boats.

 Then you learn about shipbuilding and wander into a life-size mock up of a quay -- a street scene straight from the 18th-century complete with lantern-lit shops, a custom house, counting house, and a stack of barrels piled up against the wall.

 Then comes the East India Company, British Empire, and the inevitable hairshirt about slavery.
 To be honest my eyes always glaze over when it comes to stuff about slavery because it feels like I’m being preached to.
 I know it was a terrible tragedy and a travesty and all of that, but the British Empire did actually do some good as well, believe it or not, but all we ever hear about is its sins.
 They’ve even set up a comment wall where we can apologise on our ancestors’ behalf!
 Maybe they should set up a bucket of rocks and stocks so we Brits can take turns sitting in it.